dbgrvll/learning-journal/Day5_jQuery.md

 - Break down your goal into a series of tasks and then work out each step needed to complete the task.
 Perhaps flowchart the tasks.

-For more, including code examples, see pages 1 - 24 of Jon Duckett's "JavaScript &amp; JQuery: Interactive Front-end Web Developments".
+For more, see pages 1 - 24 of Jon Duckett's ["JavaScript &amp; JQuery: Interactive Front-end Web Developments"](http://javascriptbook.com/).

 ### Expressions and operators